 Ravinia Festival President and CEO

-Over the past decade, Kauffman has reinvested $30 million into Ravinia’s infrastructure, including the construction of a world-class dining pavilion and flanking the Pavilion stage with video screens, as well as the new Ravinia Music Box “experience center” that is in the works.
+Over the past decade, Kauffman has invested more than $65 million into Ravinia’s infrastructure, including the construction of a world-class dining pavilion and flanking the Pavilion stage with video screens, as well as the new immersive Ravinia MusicBox “Experience Center” opening in July 2019.